hanggrian/IIT-CS554/assignments/hw2.md

 > What are the core contributions of this paper (1~3 items)?

-The term **contribution** is ambiguous, nevertheless in this solution it refers to financial contribution.
+The term **contribution** is ambiguous.
+Nevertheless in this solution, it refers to financial contribution as the paper is business-oriented.

-1. **Early Conception**: Founded by the inventor of *BitTorrent*, presumably using the BitTorrent winning as the initial Chia funding.
+1. **Early conception**: Founded by the inventor of *BitTorrent*, presumably using the BitTorrent winning as the initial Chia funding.
-2. **Pre-Alpha Stage**: A round of investements from the likes of *A16Z*, *Greylock*, *True Ventures*, *Naval*, *Galaxy Digital*, *Metastable*, and others.
+2. **Pre-alpha stage**: A round of investements from the likes of *A16Z*, *Greylock*, *True Ventures*, *Naval*, *Galaxy Digital*, *Metastable*, and others.
-3. **Strategic Reserve**: The company has pledged to conserve 21 million XHC &mdash; Chia's native coin &mdash; as a fallback option for the darker days ahead.
+3. **Strategic reserve**: The company has pledged to conserve 21 million XHC &mdash; Chia's native coin &mdash; as a fallback option for the darker days ahead.